If done right, your real estate business can benefit significantly from experiential real estate marketing.

-But if you have, for example, the bulldozer event I mentioned as an idea above, things get more complicated.
+But things get more complicated if you have, for example, the bulldozer event I mentioned as an idea above.

-You will identify all the costs involved and also identify the leads generated related to that specific campaign, and then if one of them made a buying or selling decision (depending on your target group).
+You will identify all the costs involved, the leads generated related to that specific campaign, and whether one of them made a buying or selling decision (depending on your target group).

 This is a bit more costly to do than with digital marketing campaigns.